 Free Savings Accounts – To compliment your checking account, you’ll need a place to build up your short-term savings.
 For big sums of money that you’ll need within a year (i.e. your emergency fund, vacation funds, money for holiday gifts, etc.), consider an online savings account.
 They are low on fees because of their reduced overhead.
 You can connect your checking account to one of these savings accounts and transfer money for free.

 Free Budgeting Tools – To ensure you know where you’re money is going and you’re spending less than you earn, use one of the free online budgeting tools.
-Two good examples are located at mint.com (see our review) and personalcapital.com (see our review).
+A good example is located at personalcapital.com (see our review).
 You’ll be able to see all of your financial accounts in one place, and you can actually export your checking account data to one of these tools if needed.

 Free Investing Tools – For those looking to get started in taxable investing, there are a few new online tools that will help you start investing for free.
 Discount online stock brokers can be free for a while, since most offer free trade promotions up front.
 But that eventually runs out.
 LOYAL3 is a limited, but free single stock investing service that we recently reviewed.
 Another platform yet to launch is WiseBanyan, which is going to be the “world’s first free financial advisor.”
 Exciting times we are living in.

 Free Personal Finance Education – Hey, you’re doing this right now!
 But if you need a book to peruse, visit your local library and check out as many free personal finance books that interest you.
 If books aren’t your thing, dial up talk radio (Clark Howard or Dave Ramsey are two of my favorites) or download a free, money-related podcast, like Marketplace from American Public Media.
 Even if you do pay a financial adviser to handle your money, it’s important to have a baseline understanding of your finances.
 These free resources can get you there.